blow-mainter/Manglish-AI-ChatBot/README.md

 - You Can Chat With Manglish Language
 - Trained With Manglish Data's
 - Capability to check Text Similarity With Threshold
-- You Can Change Or Add The Training Data's Easily
 - Standard Chat UI
 - Light & Dark Theme
 - Typing Animation